More at rubyonrails.org:

 rotate rotate: 90 Rotates the image by the specified angle.

-image_processing has more options available (such as saver which allows image compression to be configured) in it's own documentation for the Vips and MiniMagick processors.
+image_processing has all parameters available in it's own documentation for both the Vips and MiniMagick processors.

 Some non-image files can be previewed: that is, they can be presented as images.
 For example, a video file can be previewed by extracting its first frame.
 Out of the box, Active Storage supports previewing videos and PDF documents.
 To create a link to a lazily-generated preview, use the attachment's preview method: